Judah P. Benjamin: Spokesman for slavery

 Benjamin's view that slavery should continue was based in his belief that citizens had a right to their property as guaranteed by the Constitution.
 As Butler put it, "he could no more see that it was right for Northern people to rob him of his slave than it would be for him to connive at horse stealing".
 He avoided the arguments of some that the slaves were inferior beings, and that their position was ordained by God: Evans ascribes this to Benjamin not being raised as a slaveowner, but coming to it later in life.
 Benjamin joined in a widespread view of white Southerners that the African American would not be ready for emancipation for many years, if ever.
 They feared that freeing the slaves would ruin many and lead to murders and rapes by the newly liberated of their former masters and mistresses.
-Such a massacre had been feared by Southerners since the Haitian Revolution, the violent revolt known as "Santo Domingo" in the South, in which the slaves of what became Haiti killed many whites and mulattoes in 1804 while gaining independence from French control.
+Such a massacre had been feared by Southerners since the Haitian Revolution, the violent revolt known as "Santo Domingo" in the South, in which the slaves of what became Haiti killed many whites and mulattoes in the 1804 massacre, after successfully gaining independence from French control.
 When the anti-slavery book Uncle Tom's Cabin was published in 1852, Benjamin spoke out against Harriet Beecher Stowe's portrayal.
 He said that slaves were for the most part well treated, and plantation punishments, such as whipping or branding, were more merciful than sentences of imprisonment that a white man might receive in the North for similar conduct.